freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 Working with submissions
 ========================

+SecureDrop Inbox lets you decrypt and view messages from sources and send replies.
+Submissions sent by sources are viewed or exported securely using isolated VMs, made possible by the Qubes operating system that runs on your SecureDrop Workstation.

 When a source submits files, you will see a Download button in the conversation flow, a file size, and light-gray text that says "Encrypted File."